HarryPaniccc/DnD/DnD/World of Helodaria/Einzberns.md

 #TODO
-A prominent family
+A prominent monster hunting family of the [[Kingdom of Sirkonos]]
-# THE FOUNDING EINZBERNS
+# The Founding Einzberns
 The group of knights that make up the seven founding members of the Einzberns made their home in a grand temple to [[Lathander]] and fortress during the [[History of Helodaria#The Age of Ascension|Age of Ascension]], [[Kenifria]].
 Their binding of [[Athelstan]] required the sacrifice of their afterlife, and the corruption of their bloodlines.
 They stole holy light and bound it to their descendants - syphoning power to the Urd tree that binds Athelstan, and stealing power from him in turn.

-The founding Einzberns are as follows:

 - Syr [[Riemann Maine]].
 Bald, tall, axe wearing human.
 Sirkonian, more gentle, deep voice but jolly and tries to bolster his friends.
 - Syr [[Elizabeth Curte]].
 Well built young woman with black hair and an ashy patch.
 British and proper sounding, but not proper in her mannerisms.